Chamois blindness: one-week hunting ban for chamois in Urseren

 Pathogens repeatedly infect livestock or wild animals

 According to Walker, studies assume that sheep form a reservoir for the causative agent of chamois blindness, which means that the causative agent can persist permanently in herds of sheep.
 “Currently, however, there is no reliable control method that can eliminate chamois blindness from an entire flock of sheep and rule out transmission to wild animals,” Walker continues.
 In the case of individual farm animals that are visibly affected, the disease can be cured with an eye ointment.
-In herds of chamois and ibex, on the other hand, the pathogen usually disappears again at the end of an outbreak.
-The pathogen can also behave quietly in wild animals for a while and then suddenly break out again.
+In herds of chamois and ibex, on the other hand, the pathogen usually disappears once more at the end of an outbreak.
+The pathogen can also behave quietly in wild animals for a while and then suddenly break out once more.

 Chamois blindness already appeared in the Pilatus area in August.
 After that, there was one too Chamois hunting ban arranged.